umbraco/UmbracoDocs/13/umbraco-deploy/deployment-workflow/import-export.md

 We've also made available base implementations that you can use to build your own migrations.
 You may have a need to handle transfer of information between other obsolete and replacement property editors that you have in your Umbraco application.

 - `ArtifactMigratorBase<TArtifact>` - migrates the artifact of the specified type
-- `DataTypeArtifactMigratorBase` - migrates data type artifacts
+- `DataTypeArtifactMigratorBase` - migrates Data Type artifacts
-- `ReplaceDataTypeArtifactMigratorBase` - migrates a data type from one property editor to another
+- `ReplaceDataTypeArtifactMigratorBase` - migrates a Data Type from one property editor to another
 - `ArtifactJsonMigratorBase<TArtifact>` - migrates the JSON of the specified artifact type

 ### Property migrators